anonymnon/FASTrack/README.md

 `$workon FAST`

-To install the FAST package, type and execute inside the FAST directory
+To install the FAST package, clone this repository and extract into the directory of your choice.
+Within the directory, execute the following command:

 `$(FAST) pip install FASTrack`